HardwareExplained/youtubesubscribersondesktop/README.md

 # YouTube Subscriber Counter on Desktop for Rainmeter
-Simple addon for Rainmeter created by HardwareExplained.
+Simple skin for Rainmeter created by HardwareExplained.